UK Broadband Availability API

 Coverage | openreach_waiter | UNKNOWN, OK or WAITING, reflecting if our tracking of cabinet capacity has the VDSL2 cabinet flagged as at a capacity limit.
 Do not use this field to hide VDSL2 based services, since capacity is very dynamic but by flagged a cautionary note to visitors you can avoid disappointment when the retailer does its live check as part of the order process. |

-Fastest | fastest | e.g. 1000 Mbps for those postcodes with Gigabit FTTP available, cable services return 200 Mbps and Openreach FTTP 300 Mbps.
-On ADSL close to the exchange sample is '6 to 8 Mbps' |
+Fastest | fastest | e.g. 900 Mbps for those postcodes with Gigabit FTTP available.
+On ADSL close to the exchange postcodes it is ‘6 to 8 Mbps’ for example.
+For areas where Virgin Media DOCSIS 3.0 is the fastest available set to 600 Mbps and for DOCSIS 3.1 it is set to 1152 Mbps. |

-Fastest | tech | Unknown, ADSL, ADSL2+, FTTC, FTTP or Cable.
+Fastest | tech | Unknown, ADSL, ADSL2+, FTTC, Gfast, FTTP or Cable.
 Field tells you which is expected to be the fastest fixed line speed, it is possible that ADSL2+ may be faster than FTTC in some limited number of scenarios. |

 Estimated Speeds | est_adsl2plus_download_postcode | UNKNOWN or formatted string e.g. ’18 to 24 Mbps’.
 Strings may change so dont use the field for less than or more than decisions, for those decisions use the integer values of the est_raw_* fields |